 New Years Retreat

-During New Years Vajrasattva retreat, participants engage on Vajrasattva’s purification practice.
+IN the annual New Year’s Vajrasattva retreat, participants engage on Vajrasattva’s purification practice.
 This is a wonderful opportunity to release mistakes of the past and step forward into the future with a good motivation and clear mind.

 Learn from books by Ven.
 Thubten Chodron.